José Braulio Alemán

-José Braulio Alemán (26 March 1864 – 15 January 1930, Havana) was a Cuban Brigadier General in the Spanish–American War, promoted to Major General after the war.
+Gen. José Braulio Cástulo Alemán Urquía (23 March 1866 – 15 January 1930), was a Cuban brigadier general in the Spanish–American War, promoted to major general after the war.
+He also worked as a politician, lawyer and journalist, and was the Governor of the province of Santa Clara (or Las Villas) and the Minister of Public Instruction and Fine Arts of Cuba.

-General Alemán was the principal author of the Constitution of Cuba proclaimed at La Yara in 1896.
+General Alemán was the principal author of the Constitution of Cuba proclaimed at La Yaya in 1897.
 This Constitution was used as template for the 1901 Constitution of the new Republic of Cuba.

 Biography

-A lawyer by profession, owner and journalist of two newspapers at Santa Clara, Cuba in the province of Las Villas, he was incarcerated several times for articles written in favor of Cuba's independence.
+He studied law, but he did not graduate.
+He was an owner and journalist of two newspapers at Santa Clara, Cuba in the province of Las Villas, he was incarcerated several times for articles written in favor of Cuba's independence.
 He was a very prominent and key player in the fight against the Spanish and the eventual liberation of Cuba.
 Joining the fight for liberation from Spain he was soon promoted from colonel to brigader general.
-It was General Alemán who served as prosecutor in the famous Morote trial for espionage and treason against the burgeoning republic.
-General Alemán is fondly and respectfully remembered as the principal author of the Cuban Constitution written at a La Yara while still at arms against the Spanish in 1896.
+It was Alemán who served as prosecutor in the famous Morote trial for espionage and treason against the burgeoning republic.
+Alemán is fondly and respectfully remembered as the principal author of the Cuban Constitution written at La Yaya while still at arms against the Spanish in 1897.
 At the end of the war during the American occupation he was one of the very few dignitaries who voted against the unfair and terribly lopsided Platt Amendment.

-Promoted to Mayor General after the war, General Alemán served first as Governor and later as Senator for the province of Las Villas.
+Promoted to Major General after the war, Alemán served first as Governor and later as Senator for the province of Las Villas.
 He later became the Minister of Education for the newly established Republic of Cuba.
 He perhaps was the best Minister of Education Cuba ever produced.
 As Minister of Education he founded the first Agricultural Schools, the first Institutes of Commerce, the first Sports & Physical Education Institute, and the School of Fine Arts at Santiago de Cuba.
 He also created the first night schools for adults, the first schools for Languages, and the Technical School of Rancho Boyeros in La Habana, Cuba.
 He was also instrumental in the partial reorganization of the University of Havana.